SoftwareEngGroup17/Project1/README.txt

 How to get git repository

 Enter into terminal
-git clone (Given HTTP address for repository) git checkout documents
+git clone (Given HTTP address for repository in sakai) git checkout documents

-Read the README.txt in Lab3 for infomation about the code
+Read the README.txt in Lab3 for instructions about the code